 Men tend to enter micro-entrepreneurship at an earlier age than women.
 They also tend to exit earlier.
 This suggests that men begin their businesses at an age when women are likely to be involved in the care economy and household management.
-But as families grow, women must take up income-generating activities in order to make ends meet.34 vii However, the share of women micro-entrepreneurs in these two settlements is not indicative of the proportion owned by women in India overall.
+But as families grow, women must take up income-generating activities in order to make ends meet.

+Broadly, the enterprises can be divided into firms selling goods and firms selling services.
+About 45 percent of firms sold goods, including items vii However, the share of women micro-entrepreneurs in these two settlements is not indicative of the proportion owned by women in India overall.
 According to the Fourth All India Census of MSMEs, in 2006-07, only 7.36 percent of all MSMEs - registered and unregistered - are women-run.